Writer Profile

 Faculty of Policy Management Dean

-Image: Policy Management was born as a new academic field that seeks to step into interdisciplinary areas to solve problems by re-evaluating them comprehensively, while remaining well-versed in individual cutting-edge academic fields.
+Image: Policy Management was born as a new academic field that seeks to step into interdisciplinary areas to solve problems by re-evaluating them comprehensively, while being well-versed in individual cutting-edge academic fields.

-At the Shonan Fujisawa Campus (SFC), which develops academic disciplines to solve problems for a diverse and complex society by linking technology, science, design, and policy, the Faculty of Policy Management has placed the consideration of policies for navigating the future at the center of its education and research.
-Policy Management exists based on the recognition of policy as "the choices and decisions humans make to take some form of action" (Hiroshi Kato) and that "human behavior is society, and the science that analyzes that society must be based on comprehensive judgment" (Hiroshi Kato and Mazuru Nakamura).
+At the Shonan Fujisawa Campus (SFC), which develops academic disciplines to solve problems for a diverse and complex society by relating technology, science, design, and policy, the Faculty of Policy Management has placed the consideration of policies for navigating the future at the center of its education and research.
+Policy Management exists based on the recognition that policy is "the choices and decisions humans make in order to take some form of action" (Hiroshi Kato), and that "human action is society, and the science that analyzes that society must be based on comprehensive judgment" (Hiroshi Kato and Mazuru Nakamura).
 More than 30 years have passed since the academic field of Policy Management was born and the Faculty of Policy Management was established at SFC.

-The society we live in is currently in a period of great flux.
-The values and interests shared by society are in flux, and the rules of the game, such as the norms and institutions accepted by society, are being shaken.
+The society in which we live is currently in a period of great flux.
+The values and interests shared by society are in flux, and the rules of the game, such as the norms and institutions understood by society, are being shaken.
 Many of the assumptions previously taken for granted are changing.
-Globalization and deepening interdependence were once seen as guaranteeing peace and prosperity in the international community, but today's international community shows a different face.
-Liberal democracy was thought to be the default political system pursued by society and one that would not retreat, but the perception of a retreat of liberal democracy and the rise of authoritarianism is spreading.
-We understood that progress in information and communication technology would lead to the deepening of liberal democracy, but it has become clear that it also has aspects that contribute to the strengthening of authoritarianism.
+While deepening globalization and interdependence were seen as guaranteeing peace and prosperity in the international community, the current international community shows a different face.
+Liberal democracy was thought to be the default political system pursued by society and that it would not retreat, but the perception of a retreat of liberal democracy and the rise of authoritarianism is spreading.
+We understood that progress in information and communication technology would lead to the deepening of liberal democracy, but it has become clear that there are also aspects that contribute to the strengthening of authoritarianism.

 SFC defines Policy Management as a "science of practical wisdom" (Jiro Kokuryo) that seeks to accumulate knowledge through efforts to practically solve real-world social problems, namely policy issues.
-Therefore, Policy Management has been understood as something that must constantly question what its own ideal form should be.
-As Motohiro Tsuchiya stated, "As long as society continues to change, the findings of Policy Management are constantly becoming obsolete and must continue to be updated.
-As long as problems continue to be born incessantly in society, fixed knowledge that suggests 'learning this much is enough' is insufficient."
+Therefore, Policy Management has been understood as something that should constantly question what it ought to be.
+As Taiyo Tsuchiya states, "As long as society continues to change, the findings of Policy Management are constantly becoming obsolete and must continue to be updated.
+As long as problems continue to be born in society without interruption, fixed knowledge that suggests 'learning this much is enough' is insufficient."

 To begin with, the social problems we face do not appear within specific academic domains.
 To derive effective policy judgments for solving problems, perspectives from multiple academic fields are necessary.
-Each academic discipline has its own unique domain as a research subject.
-In contrast, Policy Management has a different character from existing disciplines.
+Each academic discipline has its own specific area as a research subject.
+In contrast, Policy Management has a character different from existing disciplines.
 If we consider existing disciplines as "discipline-oriented," then Policy Management can be called an "issue-oriented" discipline.
-More accurately, while predicated on discipline-oriented academics, Policy Management is an issue-oriented discipline that includes within its scope the examination of the direction of social problem-solving and policy as a concrete means of solution, as well as the exploration of how that practice should be carried out.
+More accurately, while Policy Management is predicated on discipline-oriented academics, it is an issue-oriented discipline that also targets the examination of the direction of social problem-solving and policy as a concrete means of solution, as well as the exploration of how that practice should be.

-This is why Policy Management is understood as a new academic field that seeks to step into interdisciplinary areas to solve problems by re-evaluating them comprehensively, while remaining well-versed in individual cutting-edge academic fields.
-Policy Management is attractive because it possesses a way of thinking that accurately captures fluctuations in order and changes in social problems, and seeks to construct a discipline that adapts to those changes.
+This is why Policy Management is understood as a new academic field that seeks to step into interdisciplinary areas to solve problems by re-evaluating them comprehensively, while being well-versed in individual cutting-edge academic fields.
+Policy Management is attractive because it accurately captures fluctuations in order and changes in social problems, and possesses a way of thinking that seeks to construct a discipline that adapts to those changes.

-For more than 30 years since its opening, SFC and the Faculty of Policy Management have repeatedly asked themselves what the ideal form of Policy Management should be.
-The most comprehensive effort to date was the series "The Cutting Edge of Policy Management" (4 volumes, edited by Tomoyuki Kojima, Mitsuaki Okabe, et al., Keio University Press, 2003), published on the 10th anniversary of the faculty's founding.
+For more than 30 years since its opening, SFC and the Faculty of Policy Management have repeatedly asked themselves what Policy Management should be.
+The most comprehensive effort to date was the series "The Cutting Edge of Policy Management" (4 volumes total, edited by Tomoyuki Kojima, Mitsuaki Okabe, et al., Keio University Press, 2003), published on the 10th anniversary of the faculty's founding.

 "Opening Up Policy Management" is an attempt to re-examine the state of the "science of practical wisdom" 20 years after "The Cutting Edge of Policy Management."
-The keywords presented in each volume of this series provide a map of the academic domains of Policy Management currently being developed at SFC.
-A "human" is depicted on the cover of each volume.
-This "human" represents Policy Management in the sense that "policy is the choices and decisions humans make to take some form of action" (Hiroshi Kato), and also represents Environmental and Information Studies, which has pursued a discipline for thinking about the future together, aiming to "cultivate human resources who can discover and solve problems themselves by learning about the relationship between humans, their environment, and the information that greatly affects them, and who will play a central role with a broad perspective in the future information society" (Hideo Aiso).
+The keywords presented in each volume of this series show a map of the academic domains of Policy Management currently being developed at SFC.
+"Humans" are depicted on the cover of each volume.
+These "humans" represent Policy Management in the sense that "policy is the choices and decisions humans make in order to take some form of action" (Hiroshi Kato), and also represent Environment and Information Studies, which has pursued a discipline for thinking about the future together, aiming to "cultivate the ability to discover and solve problems by learning about the relationship between humans, their surrounding environment, and the information that greatly affects them, and to develop human resources who will play a central role with a broad perspective in the future information society" (Hideo Aiso).

 The academic domain of Policy Management has adapted to changes in social order, and its composition has changed.
-This is possible due to the flexibility of the SFC faculty, who have shared the common understanding since its founding that academic domains should be reorganized in response to change.
-In this way, SFC looks ahead to society 30 years from now and continues to open up Policy Management together with its students.
+This is possible because of the flexibility of the SFC faculty, who have shared the common understanding since its founding that academic domains should be reorganized in response to change.
+In this way, SFC looks ahead to the society of the next 30 years and opens up Policy Management together with its students.